hi8julie/belly-button-challenge/README.md

 ## Hints
    - Use console.log inside of your JavaScript code to see what your data looks like at each step.
-   - Refer to the Plotly.js https://plotly.com/javascript/ documentationLinks to an external site. when building the plots.
+   - Refer to the Plotly.js documentation https://plotly.com/javascript/ when building the plots.